FAQ

 At the end of their stay at Blue Ridge Therapeutic Wilderness, students and their families may participate in our Transition Program when it is clinically recommended by the Primary Therapist.
 During the Transition Program, students and their families have the opportunity to reunite in the wilderness setting and reflect upon their therapeutic journey with BRTW.
 For more information, visit our Transition Program page.

-BRTW Focuses on the comfort and holistic healing of each student.
+At Blue Ridge Therapeutic Wilderness, our focus is the comfort and subsequent holistic healing of each student.
 Unlike wilderness programs or boot camps of the past, Blue Ridge Therapeutic Wilderness provides an emotionally and physically nurturing environment to our students that is clinically sophisticated and supported by research.

 Is your program licensed?
 Who oversees the integrity of the program?